-8To preserve reasonable sample sizes, I do not impose a balance requirement on treated units across relative time periods.
-As a result, panel composition changes slightly, with all treated municipalities present in the panel at t=0 and some dropping out in more extreme years.
-In Appendix C16, I plot treated sample means for baseline characteristics over relative years to show that the composition of treated groups does not change substantively across the panel.
+9To preserve reasonable sample sizes, I do not impose a balance requirement on treated units across relative time periods.
+As a result, panel composition changes slightly, with all treated municipalities present in the panel at time t=0 and some dropping out in more extreme years.
+In Appendix C17, I plot treated sample means for key baseline characteristics over relative years to assess whether the composition of treated groups changes substantively across the panel.
+Mean baseline characteristics remain stable across the panel.

-9I interpret semi-elasticities using a small sample bias correction (Bellemare and Wichman, 2020): $\hat{P} = (e^{(\beta - \frac{\widehat{Var}(\beta)}{2})} - 1) \times 100$
+10I interpret semi-elasticities using a small sample bias correction (Bellemare and Wichman, 2020): $\hat{P} = (e^{(\beta - \frac{\sqrt{i} \pi(\hat{\beta})}{2})} - 1) \times 100$ covery realization begin to emerge relatively soon after a discovery announcement.
+Disappointing discoveries lead to 45% lower per capita total revenues in affected communities after 10 years.
+Non-oil transfer revenues from state and federal governments decline by 16% in disappointed municipalities and remain unchanged in satisfied municipalities.11 Tax revenues are noisily estimated, but trend downward in disappointed places after discoveries.